 You are the expert in your own life and work.
 My role is not to prescribe direction, but to help you examine what is unfolding so that choices emerge from discernment rather than urgency.

-I am comfortable working in ambiguity and unfinished questions.
-Rather than pushing for change, I focus on strengthening your ability to navigate complexity with clarity.
-Over time, clients often notice sharper judgment, more grounded communication, and decisions that reflect who they are becoming — not just who they have been.
+Over time, clients often notice sharper discernment, more grounded conversations, and decisions that reflect who they are becoming, not just who they have been.

 What Informs My Work